Articles Posted in Homicide

 At this time it is unclear why Hernandez was taken into custody Wednesday before 9 a.m. from his North Attleborough home.

-Hernandez was arrested on a state police warrant at about 8:45 a.m. and was booked at the North Attleborough police station, according to police.
+According to police, Hernandez was arrested on a state police warrant at about 8:45 a.m. and booked at the North Attleborough police station.
 State police refuse to discuss the case against Hernandez until it’s presented in Attleboro District Court later Wednesday.

 At around 10:20 a.m., the Patriots announced they had released Hernandez.